-First of all, it’s obvious that most of the fans are women, and most women fantasize about having a ridiculously wealthy and attractive young man coming to save them from this horrible world.
-Enter Christian Grey, dashing billionaire who takes care of all his girlfriend’s financial needs- buys her a new laptop, a Blackberry, she gets a very big allowance and an expensive car.
-Although women may love working and taking care of all their financial responsibilities, they secretly dream about having a Christian Grey in their lives.
+First of all, it’s evident that most of the fans are women, and most women fantasize about having a ridiculously wealthy and attractive young man coming to save them from this horrible world.
+Enter Christian Grey, dashing billionaire who takes care of all his girlfriend’s financial needs- buys her a new laptop, a Blackberry, she gets a huge allowance and an expensive car.
+Although women may love working and taking care of all their financial responsibilities, they secretly dream of having a Christian Grey in their lives.

-The Fifty Shades Freed Audiobook is also popular because women get to read about a man who derives his pleasure from pleasuring his girlfriend/wife.
-It’s a good shift from all the advice that’s constantly thrown at them about how to please their men.
-In this book, women feel that it’s possible to have a sex life that doesn’t primarily focus on pleasing the man.
+The Fifty Shades Freed Audiobook is also famous because women get to read about a man who derives his pleasure from pleasuring his girlfriend/wife.
+It’s a right shift from all the advice that’s always thrown at them about how to please their men.
+In this book, women feel that it’s possible to have a sex life that doesn’t primarily focus on satisfying the man.
 Playing on this fantasy is what got the book sold.

 The monogamous relationship between Ana and Christian is something that most women also fantasize about.
 Pop culture shows us that wealthy, young men are not exactly the monogamous type.
 However, Mr. Grey wants only Ana, and he never paid attention to any of the attractive girls that would flirt with him in her presence.
 Which girl doesn’t want that?

 For decades, millions of readers have been swept away with John Steinbeck’s The Grapes of Wrath as he tells the story of the Joad family and their struggles.
-Now you can sit back and listen the amazing journey of the Joad family with the audiobook narrated by Dylan Baker.
+Now you can sit back and listen to the fantastic journey of the Joad family with the audiobook narrated by Dylan Baker.

 The journey begins when Tom Joad is released from prison after serving his sentence for a manslaughter charge and is headed back home to reunite with his family.
 On his way, Tom meets Jim Casy, a former preacher who joins him on the trip back to his family’s farm only to discover the farm deserted and the family packing up to leave.
 The family believes that California will be their salvation with promises of jobs and so they set out on the road, joining the other families making the same journey after being “tractored” off their farms.